DNSPod/dnspod-int-api-docs/source/info.rst

 API Explanation
 ===============

-1. DNSPod Users' API,aim to help the users to manage their domains conveniently,are limited to persional users to use.
+1. DNSPod Users' API,aim to help the users to manage their domains conveniently,are limited to personal users to use.
 3. No third-party applications or users are allowed to use this API.
 If you have needs,please let us know: https://www.dnspod.com/About/Aboutus .